Rain and snow arrive this afternoon

 Some snow accumulations likely north overnight

 Precipitation ends early Sunday morning, followed by cooler temperatures Monday and Tuesday.
-Readings warm up again by midweek, with rain chances Thursday and Thursday night.
+Readings warm up again by midweek, with highs in the 50′s Wednesday and Thursday.
+Rain chances return Thursday and Thursday night.

 Copyright 2023 KWQC.
 All rights reserved.